-Parents and carers have appeal rights in certain areas of educational law:
+Parents and carers have appeal rights in certain areas of educational law as follows:

-- parents/carers have the right of appeal in all cases where their child is still under school leaving age (16 years)
+Parents and carers have the right of appeal in all cases where their child is still under school leaving age (16 years).

 - exclusion from school